eventB-Soton/UML-B_ERS_Diagram/DeveloperDocumentation_ERS_Diagram_Specific.md

 ![Image of the Add Refinement operation](/docImages/AddRefinement.png)

 This operation allows an user to right click on a Leaf and choose "Add Refinement" to create a new FlowDiagram as decomposition of the clicked Leaf.

 One important thing that this tool does is to access to parameters declared on the parent FlowDiagram and the parent Constructor (if any), and copy their parameters into the newly created FlowDiagram.

 That way, the parameters declared higher in the diagram hierarchy  are inherited by the newly created FlowDiagram.

 ## Constructor Creation tools
 ### Node Creation for  And, Loop, Or, Xor
 These creation tools allow to create Xor, And, Loop, and Or Nodes.

 They simply create an instance of said Constructors.

 As for Leafs, this creation tool also calls `EcoreUtil.getID(instance)`in order to make sure that the newly created instance's ID is correctly initialized.

 ### SomeNode, ParNode, OneNode, AllNode
 These creation tools allow to create Some, Par, One, All Nodes.

 They create an instance of said objects, and then show a Dialog to the user so that he can enter the parameter's properties.

+As for Leafs, this creation tool also calls `EcoreUtil.getID(instance)`in order to make sure that the newly created instance's ID is correctly initialized.

 ## Create Links tools
 ### Constructor -> Leaf link
 This tool allows the user to create a link between Constructor Nodes and Leaf Nodes.

 Its role is to update the "link" attribute of the Constructor to represent the newly created connection.

 This link uses `service:checkIsConstructorConnectionStartAllowed()` as its precondition.
 That precondition must be true for the connection to be started.

 This expression simply checks if the constructor on which the connection is started allows more links to be added, and returns true if it does.

 ### Refines Link
 This tool allows a user to create links between a SubFlowDiagram Node and a Leaf.

 Its simply adds the linked Leaf to the list of refinements ("refine" attribute) of the linked FlowDiagram.

 ## Open Diagrams tools